vyca2017/content/content/faq/graphcool-changelog.md

 # Changelog

+## Week 17 (April 24 - April 30)

+- We [released permission queries](https://www.graph.cool/blog/2017-04-25-graphql-permission-queries-oolooch8oh/)!
+This is a novel approach for customizable authorization rules and we're very excited about the launch.
+Thanks to the **over 100 developers** in our beta program for throroughly testing this feature!
+- We improved working with scalar lists in the databrowser.
+- To make debugging subscriptions in the Playground easier, API errors are now directly printed.

 ## Week 16 (April 17 - April 23)

 - [GraphQL Radio](https://graphqlradio.com) has been launched in cooperation with [Abhi Aiyer](https://twitter.com/AbhiAiyer).